 General Information about Laws Museum

-Although most of the buildings at Laws now are not original, the feel of the village has been recreated by bringing in historic buildings and an extensive collection of late-19th/early-20th-century artifacts from around the Owens Valley to grace our beautiful museum grounds, which lie near the base of the postcard-worthy White Mountains to the east.
+While the Depot and the Agent's House are original, the other buildings on Laws Museum's eleven acres have been either built on-site or moved here for preservation and to recreate the feel of the historic village An extensive collection of late-19th/early-20th-century artifacts from around the Owens Valley are housed on the museum grounds, which lie near the base of Silver Canyon in the White Mountains to the east.

 Gift Shop